microsoftgraph/microsoft-graph-docs/api-reference/beta/api/identityexperienceframeworkpolicy_post_identityexperienceframeworkpolicy.md

 ## Response

-If successful, this method returns `201 Created` response code and [identityProvider](../resources/identityProvider.md) object in the response body.
+If successful, this method returns `201 Created` response code and [identityExperienceFrameworkPolicy](../resources/identityexperienceframeworkpolicy.md) object in the response body.
 If unsuccessful, a `4xx` error will be returned with specific details.

 ## Example

-The following example creates an **identityProvider**.
+The following example creates an **identityExperienceFrameworkPolicy**.

 ##### Request

 <!-- {
   "blockType": "request",
-  "name": "create_identityprovider_from_identityproviders"
+  "name": "create_identityExperienceFrameworkPolicy_from_identityExperienceFrameworkPolicy"
 }-->
 ```http
 POST https://graph.microsoft.com/v1.0/policies/identityExperienceFramework